University of Minnesota Administrative Policy

 Paying for Travel

-Travelers should use the University Travel Card for travel expenses.
-See Administrative Policy: Using the University Travel Card.
+Travelers should use the University Travel and Expense (T&E) Card for travel expenses.
+See Administrative Policy: Using a University Corporate Card.

 Traveler should not pay for or request reimbursement for expenses incurred by another traveler, including meals.

-• Travel Card: before submitting the expense report for approval, the traveler will be prompted to select a one-time payroll deduction or receive a bill by email.
+• T&E Card: before submitting the expense report for approval, the traveler will be prompted to select a one-time payroll deduction or receive a bill by email.

 • Out-of-pocket reimbursements or PCard: the department should follow the Administrative Procedure: Creating a Bill.